 Host

-A Host set up employs the network namespace of the host machine, which means that NAT is not needed.
+A Host set-up employs the network namespace of the host machine, which means that NAT is not needed.
 As a consequence, it enables fast network communication between containers and makes it possible to accept incoming traffic from an external network.
 The containers have access to the host machine’s physical interfaces.
 This implies that whenever a client residing in an external network wants to communicate directly with a container, it can do so by using the host machine’s ports.
-The downside of this set up is that there is no network isolation between containers, and port-conflict issues may arise and pose a security threat.
+The downside of this set-up is that there is no network isolation between containers, and port-conflict issues may arise and pose a security threat.